onvif/media-signing-framework/examples/README.md

 `GST_PLUGIN_PATH`; See, individual application README.md.

 #### Example meson commands on Linux
-These example commands assume the current directory is `signed-media-framework`.
+These example commands assume the current directory is `media-signing-framework`.
 Build and install the `<application>` as
 ```
 meson setup --prefix $PWD/my_installs -D<application>=true . build_apps